The Healing of the Nations: Introduction and appendix by Gov. Tallmadge

+In the appendix, Tallmadge discusses Linton's claimed mediumship and places the work within the broader Spiritualist belief in communication between the living and the dead.

 Reception

 Author David Linton listed The Healing of Nations as among the four most important books on religious subjects, observing: "The fact that an un-learned farmer's boy of Pennsylvania should have written so wonderful a book as the 'Healing of the Nations' is to me one of the most wonderful facts of this wonderful age."
 English researcher Frank Podmore opined that The Healing of Nations "represents inspirational writing at its best".